 The District's planning and budget resource allocation begins each year with the Planning and Budget Committee (PBC) reviewing the Governor's Budget in January for the following fiscal year.
-Over the course of the spring semester, PBC discusses the major revenue and expenditure assumptions on which the tentative budget is being developed upon.
-Major revenue assumptions include the FTES for which general apportionment will be based.
+Over the course of the spring semester, PBC discusses the major revenue and expenditure assumptions on which the tentative budget is being developed.
+Major revenue assumptions include the FTES, on which general apportionment will be based.
 Prior to coming to PBC, FTES information is also previously discussed at the Enrollment Management Committee.
-Other major revenue assumptions reviewed by PBC are lottery proceeds, interest earnings, mandated costs block grant, and donations from the Foundation.
+Other major revenue assumptions reviewed by PBC are lottery proceeds, interest earnings, mandated costs, block grant funding, and donations from the Foundation.
 Major expenditure assumptions include funding for all salaries of positions currently filled and those approved for recruitment.
 The associated benefits are also discussed at PBC, including STRS/PERS rate increases and funding level of District provided health benefits.
 The District has made a practice of conservatively estimating future revenues and expenditures.
 The District reviews budget estimates throughout the year and makes adjustments when necessary.
-Each month, Board of Trustees received a Fiscal Report on year-to-date revenue and expenditures [III.D.4.02].
+Each month the Board of Trustees receive a Fiscal Report on year-to-date revenue and expenditures (IIID4\01).

+The District meets the Standard.
 Under the direction of the Vice President of Administrative Services, the District revenue and expenditure assumptions are made in a realistic and prudent manner to provide fiscal stability.
 The District considers all information received from the Chancellor's Office, the Community College League of California, Association of Chief Business Officials, and School Services of California when making estimating revenues and expenditures.
-The District has weathered challenging external economic times through its steady and fiscally conservative approach to budgeting.
-[III.D.3.03].
+The District has weathered challenging external economic times through its steady and fiscally conservative approach to budgeting (IIID4\02).